The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: A Typical Problem

 Confronted with this limitation, it would be helpful to step back and re-examine the desired result \cite{He:2017aed,He:2017set}.
 One finds that regardless of the origin and the intent, the typical problem in computational algebraic geometry is one of the form

 We see this in all the cases presented hitherto (note that where the output is a list of integers, we can just focus on one at a time, conforming to the paradigm of \eqref{inout}), e.g., \begin{itemize} \item Computing the Hodge number of a CICY. \begin{description} \item[Input: ] an integer matrix whose row size ranges from 1 to 12, column size, from 1 to 15, and whose entries are from 0 to 5; \item[Output: ] a non-negative integer $h^{2,1}$ or a positive integer $h^{1,1}$. \end{description} \item Computing the cohomolgies of a line bundle $L$ over a CICY $M$. \begin{description} \item[Input: ] the CICY configuration matrix as above, plus a vector of the integer (negative also allowed) degrees of $L$; \item[Output: ] a list of non-negative integers, the rank $h^*(M, L)$ of the cohomology of $L$. \end{description} \item Computing the Hodge numbers and Chern classes of a KS Calabi-Yau 3-fold. \begin{description} \item[Input: ] an integer polytope, specified either by a list of integer 4-vectors or by the coefficients of the hyperplane inequalities defining the polytope; \item[Output: ] integers $(h^{1,1}, h^{2,1})$, integer coefficients of $c_2$ (expanded into the basis of K\"ahler classes). \end{description} \item Computing the triple intersection numbers of a hypersurface in weighted projective $\IP^4$. \begin{description} \item[Input: ] a 5-vector of co-prime positive integers; \item[Output: ] a list (totally symmetric 3-tensor) of non-negative integers. \end{description} \item Computing the quiver from given affine toric Calabi-Yau 3-fold. \begin{description} \item[Input: ] the list of integer vertices of a convex lattice polygon, the toric diagram $\cD$; \item[Output: ] the integer adjacency matrix of the quiver as well as the list of non-negative integer exponents of the monomial terms to include in the superpotential. \end{description} \item Computing the number of cluster mutation/Seiberg dual phases of a quiver (whose moduli space of representations, the VMS, is toric Calabi-Yau 3-fold). \begin{description} \item[Input: ] the Kasteleyn adjacency matrix of the bipartite graph (brane-tiling) on the doubly periodic plane; \item[Output: ] a positive integer. \end{description} \end{itemize} The list goes on and on.
+Such computations are also typical in standard-model building in string theory.
+This is because, due to the lack of analytic metrics of any kind on compact CYs, most calculations are, at the stage, interpretations of integer topological invariants like Hodge numbers or ranks of bundle cohomolgies, as particle numbers or charges.
+We will, however, mention a little on numerical metrics towards the end of this chapter.